Berserker66/omnitool/README.md

 Where do I report issues or ideas?
 ---------------------------------------
-Either as a Github issue or on the forums. both require an account unfortunately.
+Either as a Github issue or on the forums.
+Both require an account unfortunately.

 Available Languages
 ===================